svanderbleek/twpgtwp/README.md

 A Logic for Secure Stratified Systems and its Application to Containerized Systems Automatic extraction of x86 formal semantics from its natural language description
-DSV: Disassembly Soundness Validation withoutAssuming a Ground Truth
+DSV: Disassembly Soundness Validation withoutAssuming a Ground Truth TYPES FOR THE CHAIN OF TRUST: NO (LOADER) WRITE LEFT BEHIND

 ## Feasability Study